-The minimum initial investment in Class A Shares, Class D Shares and Class R Shares of the Fund is \$25,000, and the minimum subsequent investment in Class F Shares of the Fund is \$10,000.
-The minimum initial investment in Class F Shares of the Fund is \$100,000, and the minimum subsequent investment in Class F Shares of the Fund is \$500,000, and the minimum subsequent investment in Class I Shares of the Fund is \$500,000, and the minimum subsequent investment in Class I Shares of the Fund is \$500,000, and the minimum subsequent investment in Class I Shares of the Fund is \$25,000.
+The minimum initial investment in Class A Shares, Class D Shares and Class R Shares of the Fund is \$25,000, and the minimum subsequent investment in Class A Shares, Class D Shares and Class R Shares of the Fund is \$10,000.
+The minimum initial investment in Class E Shares and Class F Shares of the Fund is \$100,000, and the minimum subsequent investment in Class E Shares and Class F Shares of the Fund is \$10,000.
+The minimum initial investment in Class I Shares of the Fund is \$500,000, and the minimum subsequent investment in Class I Shares of the Fund is \$25,000.
 The Adviser may, in its sole discretion, waive these minimums with respect to certain employees, officers or Trustees of the Fund, the Adviser or their affiliates who qualify as accredited investors.
 The Fund may waive or lower investment minimums for investors who invest in the Fund through an asset-based fee program made available through a financial intermediary, provided that the investment minimum is at least \$25,000.
 If your investment is aggregated into an omnibus account established by an investment adviser, broker or other financial intermediary, the account minimums apply to the omnibus account, not to your individual investment, provided that your investment is at least \$25,000.
 The financial intermediary may also impose minimum requirements that are higher than those set forth in this Prospectus.
 If you choose to purchase Shares from or effect repurchase requests directly with the Fund, you will not incur charges on such purchases and repurchases, except for applicable Early Repurchase Fees.
 However, if you purchase Shares or effect repurchase requests through a broker-dealer or other intermediary, you may be charged a fee by that intermediary.